How Much Does a Split Rail Fence Cost in 2025?

 Aluminum

 It’s uncommon to see an entire split rail fence made of aluminum, but it is an option.
 Some people opt for aluminum fences because of their lightweight yet durable properties, as well as for their rust resistance.
 They also come in a variety of styles and colors.
-However, aluminum is very expensive compared to other options, at $20 to $40 per linear foot when installed.
+However, aluminum is very expensive compared to other options, at $25 to $30 per linear foot when installed.
 Some people only use aluminum for reinforcement posts on a wood or vinyl split rail fence.
-These aluminum posts cost $50 to $90 each.

 Steel

 Steel split rail fences are by far the most durable, but also the most expensive.
 They’re extremely strong, durable, and won’t be easily knocked down by large animals like cows or horses.
 However, steel is an expensive option, especially because every post must be installed in a concrete-filled hole, further increasing the cost.
-Steel split rail fences cost $25 to $45 per linear foot.
+Steel split rail fences cost $20 to $25 per linear foot.

 Budgeting for a Split Rail Fence

-Split rail fences are absolutely essential for many rural properties, particularly if you have outdoor pets or livestock to contain and protect.
-Here are a few ways to reduce the costs of this important project:
+Split rail fences are essential for many rural properties, especially if you have outdoor pets or livestock to contain and protect.
+Here are some tips to help you save on your split rail fence project:

 How HomeAdvisor Gets Its Cost Data